Tengboche: Climate

-Tengboche has a Subtropical highland climate (Köppen classification Cwb).
+Tengboche has a Subarctic climate (Köppen classification: Dwc) bordering on Tundra climate (ET).
 Summers are cool and wet, with significant rainfall, while winters are cold and dry.
 There is high diurnal temperature variation due to the high elevation.

 Culture

 Monastery

 The current monastery is constructed with stone masonry.
 The courtyard and storerooms are large to facilitate the monks' religious rites and activities.
 The main building has the mandatory Dokhang, the prayer hall, where a large statue of Shakyamuni Buddha is deified.
 The statue extends to two floors of the monastery and encompasses the Ser sang lha khang, the first floor shrine room.
 Sakyamuni Buddha is flanked by Manjushri, the deity of wisdom and Maitreya and of the future Buddha.
 The scriptures of the Kangyur, the original teachings of the Buddha translated into Tibetan are also part of the sanctum.

 The rebuilt monastery is large and an impressive structure with a camping area in its front and a number of lodges.
 Tengboche is surrounded by ancient mani stones (flat stones inscribed with the mantra, "Om Mane Padme Hum"), prayer flags flying atop the high peaks (flags are flown in 5 colours denoting the five Buddhist elements: earth, wind, fire, water and consciousness.

 Tengboche is also the terminus site of the "Sacred Sites Trail Project" of the Sagarmatha National Park that attracts large number of tourists for trekking and mountaineering.
 It is a circular trail that covers 10 monasteries in a clockwise direction terminating in the Tengboche Monastery.

 A small nunnery, administered by the Tengboche, named Devoche or Debuche Nunnery is also located in the area.